 - Only 2 outlets

 - Not as common so less community help in case something goes wrong

-- Ready for any task, The H03651 Hybrid Dual fuel portable generator provides power on demand.
-Great for For camping, emergency power, work-site and great outdoors.
+- Ready for any task, The H03651 Hybrid Dual Fuel portable generator provides power on demand.
+Great for camping, emergency power, work-site and great outdoors.
 California emission certified

 - 208cc dual fuel engine with low oil shut off and cast iron sleeve

-- RV ready multi feature control panel with covered outlets *see specs for full list
+- R ready multi feature control panel with covered outlets *see specs for full list

 - 8” heavy duty Never-Flat wheels and high leverage u-shape Folding handle